camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 The name `openId` must be same as defined in the `components.securitySchemes` section - see [5.8.6.
 Security schemes](#586-security-schemes).

 ### 6.4.
-Mandatory template for `info.description` in CAMARA API specs
+Mandatory Template for `info.description` in CAMARA API Specs

 The documentation template available in [CAMARA API Specification - Authorization and authentication common guidelines](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#mandatory-template-for-infodescription-in-camara-api-specs) must be used as part of the authorization and authentication API documentation in the `info.description` property of the CAMARA API specs.

 ### 6.5.
-POST or GET for transferring sensitive or complex data
+POST or GET for Transferring Sensitive or Complex Data

 Using the GET operation to pass sensitive data potentially embeds this information in the URL if contained in query or path parameters.